stimahan/cis655-final-project/README.md

 13. If this gives an error, click on the url and add /docs to the end and enter orginal url: "https://8080-cs-399637968661-default.cs-us-central1-pits.cloudshell.dev/?authuser=0" new url: "https://8080-cs-399637968661-default.cs-us-central1-pits.cloudshell.dev/docs"
-14. Updated app.py to add ability to search for books by title, author, category, and grade.
+14. Update app.py to add ability to search for books by title, author, category, and grade.
 Also add ability to add, update, and delete books.
 ```
 from fastapi import FastAPI, HTTPException
 from pydantic import BaseModel